 Additionally, looking at the broader data might help you to discover a new demographic that would be interested in your product, helping you to expand your reach and grow your business.
 You could even use it when developing new products to help make them appealing to new audiences.

-As an advertiser, you might create these segments yourself or use pre-existing sections within the data set.
+As an advertiser, you might create these audience segments yourself or use pre-existing sections within the data set.

 To obtain third-party data, you need to purchase it from data providers.
 You can find these providers through DSPs, Audience Management platforms or DMPs and public data exchanges like the Lotame Data Exchange (LDX).